 Debt Settlement

 You can also work with debt relief companies specializing in negotiating debt settlement agreements.
 This can be an effective option when you have over $10,000 in unsecured debt.
 Debt settlement can usually be done when you are already past due on your accounts and do not have the ability to repay the entire amount you owe.
-The company can negotiate with your lender to accept a lump sum payment that is lower than the full amount you owe.
+The company can negotiate with your lender to accept a lump sum payment that is substantially lower than the full amount you owe.

 Debt Consolidation